Form 1099-C, Cancellation of Debt, reports cancelled debt to both you and the IRS.

 Debt cancellation in Box 2 of Form 1099-C automatically becomes Taxable Income on Line 21 of Form 1040 unless you file Form 982

 Cancelled debt springs from bad luck and financial distress.
 So the IRS making cancelled debt taxable income seems unfair.
 Especially since it feels like you’re being taxed on money you never had.
-The IRS has multiple exceptions and exclusions that may allow you to avoid being taxed on some, or all, of the cancelled debt listed on Form 1099-C. Insolvency is one exclusion reported on Form 982.
-However we often use the insolvency exclusion with another provision on Form 982.
+The IRS has multiple exceptions and exclusions that may allow you to avoid being taxed on some, or all, of the cancelled debt listed in Box 2 of Form 1099-C. Insolvency is one exclusion reported on Form 982.
+However we often use the insolvency exclusion with exclusions on Form 982.

 How much tax might you pay on cancellation of debt?